Canada's Consular Strategy — Contributing to the Safety and Security of Canadians Abroad

 Improved knowledge and awareness of consular services: Research indicates that the Canadian general public is not aware of some of the consular services that the Government of Canada can provide.
 When planning a trip to a new destination, many travellers rely on friends and family as their main source of information.
 Safety and security considerations are not top of mind.

 Information access in a digital age: The rapid rise of digital technologies – particularly mobile applications – makes it easier for Canadians to find information about living and travelling abroad.
-Research shows that while a growing number of Canadian travellers know about the Government of Canada’s Travel Advice and Advisories we need to promote the Travel Smart app and Registration of Canadians Abroad service.
+Research shows that while a growing number of Canadian travellers know about the Government of Canada’s Travel Advice and Advisories we need to promote the Registration of Canadians Abroad service.

 Making a difference for Canadians